During 4 years on strata council, Sylvia became horrified with the ongoing dysfunction around noise complaints. So she devised a system.

 Then this anonymous noise complaint will do the trick!

 However, downright selfish people will disregard your warning.
-And when they do, feed them to the dogs …
+And when they do, it's time to contact the authorities.

 More Information on Noisy Neighbour Issues: